ambling/LettuceTest/README.md

 # LettuceTest
 A test of [lettuce](https://github.com/lettuce-io/lettuce-core) client for [redis](https://redis.io/).
-The test is used for integration redis as a type of block store in [Spark](https://github.com/apache/spark).
+The test is used for integrating redis as a type of block store in [Spark](https://github.com/apache/spark).

 In this test, data is stored in an asynchronous steaming fashion and retrieved with synchronous operation.